Hamburger Cross Icon

 Collector Description

-ticket Extracts ticket ID from PR title and fetches Jira issue metadata via the Jira REST API
+ticket Resolves the ticket from the PR title or description and fetches its metadata via the Jira REST API

-ticket-history Queries Lunar SQL for ticket reuse count across PRs (no Jira API call)
+ticket-history Queries Lunar SQL for ticket reuse count across PRs, resolving the ticket the same way ticket does

 Installation